 This means that, as long as Westfield students meet the entry requirements, they will gain priority over any other external applicant for a Sixth Form place.
 Given that Silverdale Sixth Form is always heavily over-subscribed, this provides a great advantage to Westfield students.

-A shuttle bus is also being provided between the two schools, which will cost no more than public transport.
+A shuttle bus is also being provided between the two schools, which has been subsidised.

 You can find full details about all courses at Silverdale Sixth Form by downloading the prospectus here.